raceintospace/raceintospace/doc/manual/manual.md

 Once your hardware reaches Max R&D, it's impossible to further improve it through research, yet it may not be safe enough to risk lives with.
 So it's often advisable to fly it on real, but unmanned, missions.
 This puts the hardware through its paces and increases its Safety by 1% per mission, so long as it performs successfully on at least one step of the flight.
 Dummy tests don't gain or lose you prestige, but they offer a safe way to improve your hardware.

-In BARIS, dummy tests flown below Max R&D would give the player no advantage beyond a simple 1% Safety, effectively discouraging aggressive testing.
+In BARIS, dummy tests flown below Max R&D would give the player nothing besides a simple 1% Safety, effectively discouraging aggressive testing.
 RIS avoids this by raising the Max R&D by 1% on each flight (again, so long as the hardware succeeds on at least one step), which can make it helpful to fly dummy tests before research is complete.
 (Catastrophic failures will still reset the Max R&D to its original level, to avoid disrupting game balance.)
 This behavior can be reset to the way BARIS worked by setting `succesRDMax 0` in Advanced Preferences.

 ![Recruitment Screen](image_16.png)